Give us this day, January 11, our daily Elvis

 ||New Boston TX

-Elvis continued with his recording session from 4.00 to 7.00 p.m. at the RCA studio at McGavock Street.
+Elvis continued/completed his first recording session as an RCA Victor artist. from 4.00 to 7.00 p.m. at the RCA studio at McGavock Street.
 There were some ballads recorded with some of the Jordanaires as backup vocals.

 Elvis was traveling to Los Angeles by train.
 There were huge crowds at every stop.
 The Colonel had leaked information to Radio DJ’s along the way.